Pentonit/RPIptz-visca-ip/README.md

 If you use a game controller, open the Controllers tab to select a device and set mapping.

+### Notes on PyQt5 installation on Raspberry Pi

+- This project uses PyQt5.
+Building PyQt5 from source on Raspberry Pi can be extremely slow or hang.
+- The `run.sh` script is set up to prefer pre-built wheels from `piwheels.org` and will try several compatible `PyQt5` versions.
+If no wheel is available, it falls back to installing `python3-pyqt5` via `apt`.
+- If you're on a 64-bit Raspberry Pi OS where piwheels doesn't provide a matching wheel, the apt fallback should still work.

 ## Joystick Configuration

 The default configuration assumes: